 EXTREMELY LOW INTEREST RATE

 Like I said before, I bought my house when America was still in recession-recovery mode, meaning interest rates were historically low.
-On top of that, I chose to go with a 15 year-mortgage, which offers lower rates than a traditional 30-year mortgage, so my interest rate was pretty bottom of the barrel.
+Like, UNBELIEVABLY low.
+On top of that, I chose to go with a 15 year-mortgage, which offers lower rates than a traditional 30-year mortgage, so my interest rate was nearly scraping the bottom of the barrel.

 When all was said and done, I was paying 3% for my home.
 Three percent.
 Compare that to double digit interest rates that were being charged in the 80s, and it seems like an absolute steal.